 Learning to speak another language opens the door to another culture.
 It also opens the door to wider understanding, to appreciating differences and to looking for alternative solutions to problems.

 However, becoming multilingual does not happen overnight.
-If you speak a different language at home than what the school environment offers, you should allow 6-24 months before your child comfortably converses in a new language.
+If you speak a different language at home than at school, you should allow 6-24 months before your child comfortably converses in the new language.

 Even though there are individual differences, there is much you can do to ease your child’s learning experience by getting personally involved.
 While exposure to a new language or languages is broadly beneficial, your child will benefit even more if you make a long-term commitment to keeping up the language support well into your child’s teenage years.